What is a business plan and why is it important?

 Once you’ve got the starting points of your business plan worked out, it’s time to put pen to paper.
-As you get started, you’ll find that it’s much easier than you think and it will make sure you’re set up for success.

 While your law firm business plan should be tailored to your unique situation, the following list will walk you step-by-step through all key sections you need to have a comprehensive business plan:

 An executive summary is a one-page, high-level overview of all the key information in your business plan.

 Law firm business plans can cover a lot, so it’s worth having a succinct high-level overview to keep things simple (hint: While this section should come first in your plan, it’s actually easier to write this section last, after you’ve laid out your plan).